Everything we do is to support one goal: bring you the best beef possible.

 The quality you taste in Black Hawk Beef is a direct result of the care and commitment we take in the health of our animals and stewardship of our farmland.

 Sure, there are cheaper ways to raise beef.
 But cheaper rarely means better.
-It’s not always easy to do the right thing, the right way, every time, but we’re passionate about taking good care of our land, our animals, our team, and you.
+It’s not always easy to do the right thing, the right way, every time; but we’re passionate about taking good care of our land, our animals, our team and you.

-Black Hawk Farms produces the best meat possible by going back to basics.
+Black Hawk Farms produces the best meat possible by going back to the basics.
 We take care of our soil and pasture.
 We raise healthy, happy animals.
 We grow the grains used to finish our beef.
 We humanely process the meat locally to ensure quality and freshness.

 Most importantly, we do not add any hormones or antibiotics to our feed.
 This means our finishing process takes about 180-200 days instead of the industry average of 120 days.
 This extra time certainly increases our expense, but it also means better flavor and more consistent marbling of the beef.